Validating Quantum State Preparation Programs (Extended Version): Background on Quantum Computing

+Measurement collapses the quantum state to a classical outcome with a probability determined by the amplitudes.
+For instance, measuring $\frac{1}{\sqrt{2}}(\ket{0}+\ket{1})$ yields $\ket{0}$ or $\ket{1}$, each with probability $\frac{1}{2}$.
+After measurement, the state irreversibly collapses to the observed basis state, and quantum coherence is lost.

 \textbf{\textit{Quantum Oracles.}} Quantum algorithms manipulate input information encoded in ``oracles'', which are callable black-box circuits.
 Quantum oracles are usually quantum-reversible implementations of classical operations, especially arithmetic operations.
 Their behavior is defined in terms of transitions between single basis-kets.
 We can infer the global state behavior based on the single basis-ket behavior through the quantum summation formula below.
-This resembles an array map operation in \Cref{fig:intros2}. \oqasm in VQO~\cite{oracleoopsla} is a language that permits the definitions of quantum oracles with efficient verification and testing facilities using the following summation formula:
+This resembles an array map operation in \Cref{fig:intros2}. \oqasm in VQO~\cite{oracleoopsla} is a language that permits the definitions of quantum oracles with efficient verification and testing facilities by viewing quantum oracle operations as aggregate operations.